Sergei Bulgakov: Emigration to Prague: 1922–1924

+Paris: 1925–1944

-In 1925 he helped found St. Sergius Orthodox Theological Institute (l'Institut de Théologie Orthodoxe Saint-Serge) in Paris, France.
+In July 1925, Bulgakov moved to Paris.
+He was a member of the Committee for the Construction of the Sergius Metochion and an assistant to its organizer.
+He helped found the St. Sergius Orthodox Theological Institute (l'Institut de Théologie Orthodoxe Saint-Serge), where he worked until his death.
+He taught courses on "Holy Scripture of the Old Testament" and "Dogmatic Theology".

+Bulgakov became involved in the work of the ecumenical movement in 1927 at the World Christian Conference "Faith and Church Order" in Lausanne.
+Until the end of the 1930s, he took part in many ecumenical endeavors, becoming an influential figure and ideologue of the movement; in 1934 he made a trip to the United States.
+The most promising direction in the ecumenical sphere turned out to be dialogue with the Anglican Church.
+At the end of 1927 and beginning of 1928, an Anglo-Russian religious congress was held, which resulted in the establishment of the bilateral Fellowship of Saint Alban and Saint Sergius.

 While living in Paris, he completed two dogmatic trilogies on Sophiology — the first, The Burning Bush (1926), The Friend of the Bridegroom (1927), Jacob’s Ladder (1929); the second, The Lamb of God, The Comforter, The Bride of the Lamb (1939).
 It is in The Bride of the Lamb that Bulgakov argues for apokatastasis.
 Bulgakov states that humankind will "ultimately be justified."
 He also argues in this book for a supramundane fall, saying that "empirical history begins precisely with the fall, which is its starting premise."

-After the publication of his book, Lamb of God, Bulgakov was accused of teachings contrary to Orthodox dogma by the Metropolitan Sergius I of Moscow, in 1935, and recommended his exclusion from the Church until he amended his "dangerous" views.
-The Karlovtsy Synod (i.e., Russian Orthodox Church Outside Russia) also joined in this condemnation.
-Metropolitan Evlogy set up a committee in Paris to investigate Bulgakov’s orthodoxy, which reached a preliminary conclusion that his thought was free from heresy.
+In 1935, after the publication of his book, Lamb of God, Bulgakov was accused of teachings contrary to Orthodox dogma by the Metropolitan Sergius I of Moscow, who recommended his exclusion from the Church until he amended his "dangerous" views.
+The Karlovtsy Synod of the Russian Orthodox Church Outside Russia also joined in this condemnation.
+Metropolitan Evlogy set up a committee in Paris to investigate Bulgakov's orthodoxy, which reached a preliminary conclusion that his thought was free from heresy.
 However, an official conclusion was never reached.

-He was the head of this institute and Professor of Dogmatic Theology until his death from throat cancer on 12 July 1944.
-His last work was devoted to the Apocalypse.
-He was buried in Sainte-Geneviève-des-Bois Russian Cemetery in the southern suburbs of Paris.